-Apples and pears start showing up in August, but before you run out to buy them, know this:
+Apples and pears start showing up this month, but before you run out to buy them, know this:

 Apples can be stored for a year, or more, at special processing facilities.
 If you are at a grocery store, there is no way to tell if it is a fresh apple, or an older one.
 The older ones lose some quality in flavor and texture.
 Go to a farmers market to get your apples to ensure they are fresh.

 Pears are unique because they are one of the few fruits that are better when picked from the tree when fully mature, but not yet fully ripe.
-When left of the tree to ripen, they get woody or mealy.
-And some varieties even require cold storage to ripen, which has already been done for you if you buy them at the grocery store.
+When left on the tree to ripen, they get woody or mealy.
+Some varieties even require cold storage to ripen, which has already been done for you if you buy them at the grocery store.
 At a farmers' market, be sure to ask the farmer about the pears so you know how to ripen them at home.

 For a full list of other months and all of the detailed produce guides, go to the in-season page.

 These recipes are picked specifically for this month, using only ingredients available right now at the farmers market.
 That's a long list of ingredients thanks to the abundance of fruits and vegetables this month.

 While peak-season produce can be incredible when you find it, not everything you pick up will wow you.
 I share some tips with a few of the recipes on what to do when a fruit or veggie doesn't live up to your expectations.
 For example, the first recipe will give new life to a mediocre peach.

 Let's start with breakfast recipes...